oci-landing-zones/oci-landing-zone-operating-entities/examples/oci-ebs-lz/readme.md

-                    "allow group ebslz-ebs-prod-admin-group to manage object-family in compartment ebslz-ebs-prod-cmp", "allow group ebslz-ebs-prod-admin-group to manage repos in compartment ebslz-ebs-prod-cmp", "allow group ebslz-ebs-prod-admin-group to manage cloudevents-rules in compartment ebslz-ebs-prod-cmp", "allow group ebslz-ebs-prod-admin-group to manage alarms in compartment ebslz-ebs-prod-cmp", "allow group ebslz-ebs-prod-admin-group to manage metrics in compartment ebslz-ebs-prod-cmp", "allow group ebslz-ebs-prod-admin-group to manage logs in compartment ebslz-ebs-prod-cmp", "allow group ebslz-ebs-prod-admin-group to read instance-images in compartment ebslz-ebs-prod-cmp", "allow group ebslz-ebs-prod-admin-group to read app-catalog-listing in compartment ebslz-ebs-prod-cmp" ]
+                    "allow group ebslz-ebs-prod-admin-group to manage object-family in compartment ebslz-ebs-prod-cmp", "allow group ebslz-ebs-prod-admin-group to manage repos in compartment ebslz-ebs-prod-cmp", "allow group ebslz-ebs-prod-admin-group to manage cloudevents-rules in compartment ebslz-ebs-prod-cmp", "allow group ebslz-ebs-prod-admin-group to manage metrics in compartment ebslz-ebs-prod-cmp", "allow group ebslz-ebs-prod-admin-group to read instance-images in compartment ebslz-ebs-prod-cmp", "allow group ebslz-ebs-prod-admin-group to read app-catalog-listing in compartment ebslz-ebs-prod-cmp" ]